 How to support or object to a planning application with a local authority

 Anyone has the right to see a planning application made to a local authority.
-You can also make a written submission or observation on the application for a fee of €20.
-Generally, the submission or observation must be made within 5 weeks of the date the local authority receiving the planning application.
+You can also make a submission or observation on the application for €20.
+Generally, the submission or observation must be made within 5 weeks of when the local authority received the planning application.

-You are entitled to see all the documents submitted with a planning application, which will be kept at the offices of your local authority.
-Planning authorities cannot rule on an application until they have had the application for 5 weeks.
+You can see all the documents submitted with a planning application.
+These are kept at the offices of your local authority.

-Your submission or observation must be acknowledged by the local authority and you must be notified of the planning decision.
+Your submission or observation must be acknowledged by the local authority.

 Your comments must be based on planning considerations, not on personal likes, dislikes or grievances.
 Planning considerations include: